Safe Disposal of Nuclear Waste

 In addition to research on the direct final storage of spent fuel elements, innovative waste management concepts are also studied as an alternative.
 These include the separation of certain radionuclides, their conditioning in ceramic waste forms, and the treatment of nuclear graphite.

 Apart from basic research, more application-oriented research is also part of the portfolio.
-This includes nuclear material safeguards in cooperation with the Federal Ministry of Economics and Technology (BMWi) and the International Atomic Energy Agency (IAEO).
+This includes the technical development and further improvement of IAEA Safeguards in cooperation with the Federal Ministry of Economic Affairs and Energy (BMWi) and the International Atomic Energy Agency (IAEO).
 The nondestructive characterization of waste packages makes routine inspections of their contents for radiotoxic and chemotoxic components possible.
 Product control in cooperation with the Federal Office for Radiation Protection ensures that the waste packages to be stored in a final waste depository meet the legal requirements.